momtx/meataxe/src/mainpage.md

 * **MTXDOCDIR** sets the directory where the HTML documentation will be created.
   Default is "./doc".

+* **CFLAGS_THREADS** and **LDFLAGS_THREADS** control support for multithreading.
+  Thread support is an experimental feature and disabled by default.
+  Turning it on can speed up the pwkond program in some cases.
+  To enable threading, the preprocessor symbol @c MTX_DEFAULT_THREADS must be defined and should be set to the available number of CPU cores.
+Depending on the operating system you may also need compiler and linker options to enable the POSIX threads library.

 #############################################################################################

 @page pg_userguide User's Guide